 |7||Executive Officer-Grade IV||154|

-In Tamil Nadu, there are 56 Mutts and 19 specific endowments attached to them under the control of the Hindu Religious and Charitable Endowments Department.
-To ensure the proper administration of these mutts, an Audit Section consisting of a Regional Audit Officer, two Audit Inspectors, and two Assistants is functioning in the Headquarters to assist the Commissioner
+In Tamil Nadu, re are 56 Mutts and 19 specific endowments attached to m under control of Hindu Religious and Charitable Endowments Department.
+To ensure proper administration of se mutts, an Audit Section consisting of a Regional Audit Officer, two Audit Inspectors, and two Assistants is functioning in Headquarters to assist Commissioner

-An Advisory Committee has been constituted by the Government as provided in the Tamil Nadu Hindu Religious and Charitable Endowments Act 1959 to render advice to the Government on the subjects related to religious and charitable institutions in Tamil Nadu.
-The Advisory Committee will be constituted having Hon’ble Chief Minister Puratchi Talaivi Amma, as Chairman, the Hon’ble Minister for Hindu Religious and Charitable Endowments as the Vice Chairman, the Secretary to Government, Tamil Development, Religious Endowments and Information Department as Member, Commissioner Hindu Religious and Charitable Endowments Department as Member/Secretary and not more than 9 persons as non-official members.
+An Advisory Committee has been constituted by Government as provided in Tamil Nadu Hindu Religious and Charitable Endowments Act 1959 to render advice to Government on subjects related to religious and charitable institutions in Tamil Nadu.
+Advisory Committee will be constituted having Hon'ble Chief Minister Puratchi Talaivi Amma, as Chairman, Hon'ble Minister for Hindu Religious and Charitable Endowments as Vice Chairman, Secretary to Government, Tamil Development, Religious Endowments and Information Department as Member, Commissioner Hindu Religious and Charitable Endowments Department as Member/Secretary and not more than 9 persons as non-official members.

-Non-Hereditary Trustees for the temples having an annual income of Rs.10,00,000/- and above and published under Section 46(iii) of the Act, are appointed directly by the Government.
+Non-Hereditary Trustees for temples having an annual income of Rs.10,00,000/- and above and published under Section 46(iii) of Act, are appointed directly by Government.

-Three Non-Hereditary Trustees for the religious institutions having an annual income of Rs.2,00,000/- and less than Rs.
-10,00,000/- and published under Section 46(ii) of the Act, are appointed by the Commissioner.
-In the interest of the public, two Additional Trustees are nominated by the Government, if necessary.
+Three Non-Hereditary Trustees for religious institutions having an annual income of Rs.2,00,000/- and less than Rs.
+10,00,000/- and published under Section 46(ii) of Act, are appointed by Commissioner.
+In interest of public, two Additional Trustees are nominated by Government, if necessary.

-For the religious institutions published under Section 46(i) of the Act having an annual income of Rs.10,000/- and less than Rs.2,00,000/- three Non-Hereditary Trustees shall be appointed by the Regional Joint Commissioner and in the interest of the public, two Additional Trustees are nominated by the Government, if necessary.
+For religious institutions published under Section 46(i) of Act having an annual income of Rs.10,000/- and less than Rs.2,00,000/- three Non-Hereditary Trustees shall be appointed by Regional Joint Commissioner and in interest of public, two Additional Trustees are nominated by Government, if necessary.

-For the non-listed religious institutions under Section 49(i) having an annual income of less than Rs.10,000/-, three Non-Hereditary trustees are appointed by the Assistant Commissioners concerned.
-Two Non-Hereditary trustees are nominated by the Government in the interest of the public, if necessary.
+For non-listed religious institutions under Section 49(i) having an annual income of less than Rs.10,000/-, three Non-Hereditary trustees are appointed by Assistant Commissioners concerned.
+Two Non-Hereditary trustees are nominated by Government in interest of public, if necessary.